 The Battle of Larga took place in 1770.
 7 Jul 1770.

-Who won the Battle of Larga?
+What was the outcome of the Battle of Larga?

 The Russia were victorious against the Ottoman Empire / Crimean Khanate.